 - A postdoctoral fellow at the Morgridge Institute; or

 - A graduate student, professional student (e.g., medical or graduate nursing student), or postdoctoral fellow at the University of Wisconsin-Madison (“UW”), the UW Hospitals and Clinics, or any UW-affiliated biomedical research center or institute; or

-- A laboratory technician, assistant or associate scientist, or other individual with a comparable job title who (a) works in a biomedical research group; and (b) is NOT a UW faculty member, a Morgridge Principal Investigator, or a Principal Investigator on a state or federal biomedical research grant for faculty or senior investigators, such as a R01 award from NIH.
+- A laboratory technician, assistant or associate scientist, or other individual with a comparable job title who (a) works in a biomedical research group; and (b) is NOT an undergraduate, a UW faculty member, a Morgridge Principal Investigator, or a Principal Investigator on a state or federal biomedical research grant for faculty or senior investigators, such as an R01 award from NIH.

 If you have any questions about your eligibility to participate, please contact us at email@example.com or call 608-316-4400.

 - You may work individually or with a partner in a two-person team.
+Both team members should meet the eligibility criteria stated in Rule 4 above.
 If you plan to work in a team, each team member must complete and submit a separate entry form.

 - Your cartoon may contain one to six panel(s), with no more than four panels in a row.
-You may produce the cartoon using any method or medium (e.g., painted or drawn on paper or drawn on a computer/tablet) but your cartoon must be submitted as a digital image using one of the following formats: .jpg, .png, or .pdf.
-The width of the image should be between 800 pixels and 1200 pixels.
+You may produce the cartoon using any method or medium (e.g., painted or drawn on paper or drawn on a computer/tablet) but your cartoon must be submitted as a digital image using one of the following formats: .tif, .jpg, .png, or .pdf.
+The images must be high resolution (at least 300 dpi), and the width should be at least 1200 pixels (with output size of 4 inches).
 We will not accept animations or videos.

 - Images should be submitted by uploading them to morgridge.org/cartooncontest.